ml-opensource/Proximity/README.md

 ## Use Cases

 ### Tap-to-book a conference room
 iPads outside conference rooms could each advertise a different service (UUID).
 An iPhone monitoring for all of those services could know which conference room iPad it tapped based on the detected service of the peripheral.
-Then the iPhone could book a meeting knowinch which conference room the user is outside.
+Then the iPhone could book a meeting at the particular room.

 ## Goals